matthew-davis/bliss-keyboard/README.md

 DECEMBER

 * Look at the kerning of characters
-* Make sure all bliss rules are followed
 * Support the highest level of web accessibility WCAG 2.0 AAA
 * Create a npm library